jsinoimeri/SWDevProjCourse/README.md

                  appropriate methods.

-XML:

-        XML is a project that have a UML class diagram and four source files that are responsible for writing XML documents.
-        The four source files are located in the XMLDocument file.
-The classes are
-        called: Elements, XMLDoc, Tag, and Text.

-        Text -> Text class represents a value, the smallest unit in XML.

-        Tag -> Tag describes the text field.
-Each text field has an opening tag in front of it and a closing tag at the end of it.
+XMLDocument:

+            XMLDocument contains four source files that make up a simple XML Document by following the Composite pattern.
+The four source files are: XMLDocument.java, Element.java, SimpleElement.java, CompositeElement.java.

+            XMLDocument.java -> XMLDocument represents an XML Document that comprised of Elements.

+            Element.java -> Abstract class Element represents an XML Document element that which has a tag, a value that may or may not consist of other elements.

-        Elements -> An element is a combination of opening tag, text field, and closing Tag.
-An element may contain one or more subelements.
+            CompsositeElement.java -> CompositeElement is an Element that may contain one or more sub Elements.

-        XMLDoc -> XMLDoc class keeps a list of Elements and it is responsible for creating the XML document.
+            SimpleElement.java -> SimpleElement is an Element that has an opening tag, a value and a closing tag.

 BuddyInfoGUI: